nd1012/JS-LINQ/README.md

 These method calls are indicators that array buffering is required for executing a method.
 If you disabled the array buffer, but any method requires it to be enabled, you'll see an error telling "_Storing was disabled_" in the console.

 **NOTE**: Iterating a LINQ array with a disabled array buffer works only once!
 A generator/iterator won't be restarted.

+### Common delegates

+#### Value returning item action (key/value/data/result action)

+	Function<any,int?,any>

+Many methods allow a function or a string parameter when filtering items, f.e..
+These methods will get these parameters:

+- Current item
+- Optional current item index

+The value that should be used is expected to be returned.

+**NOTE**: Asynchronous functions aren't supported in almost all cases!

+#### Item condition action (filter action)

+	Function<any,int?,boolean>

+Some methods allow a function parameter for filtering items.
+These methods will get these parameters:

+- Current item
+- Optional current item index

+A boolean return value indicating if the item will be used (`true`) or not (`false`) is expected.

+**NOTE**: Asynchronous functions aren't supported!

+#### Sorting comparer (order action)

+	Function<any,any,boolean,any?,any?,int>

+For ordering items, you may specify a custom sorting comparer callback, that will get these parameters:

+- Object A
+- Object B
+- If sorting descending
+- Optional original object A
+- Optional original object B

+The method needs to return, if A is greater than, lower than or equal to B:

+- `-1`: A is lower than B
+- `0`: A equals B
+- `1`: A is greater than B

+**NOTE**: Asynchronous functions aren't supported!

+#### Object comparer (comparer action)

+	Function<any,any,boolean?,boolean>

+For comparing two objects, you may use a custom comparer callback, that will get these parameters:

+- Object A
+- Object B
+- Optional if strict comparsion was requested

+The method needs to return, if A and B are equal (`true` or `false`).

+**NOTE**: Asynchronous functions aren't supported!

 ## Useful LINQ extensions